Business Planning: How to Collaborate with Other Small Business Competitors

 Trends and Best Practices

 Most small business owners play in different niches and they become experts in their areas.
 When you take the time to network with them you can *both* share the trends and best practices you have seen in your industry.
 You can share articles and digital assets that are of interest to both.
 By upping your game through this type of collaboration, you are increasing your personal brand value and also making sure you are serving your clients at an ever-higher level.
+Accepting electronic payments provides a more convenient and seamless experience for customers.
+Compare the features and rates offered by the Top 20 merchant services.

 Many solopreneurs start out working for larger agencies, also known as boutique firms.
 The agencies hire professionals like you to do the work they have contracted for and bill it under their agency name.
 For our federal and state contracting folks reading this blog, this is sort of like subbing to the prime, only it’s on the “other side of the fence” in the corporate/small business world.